A robust sphecid, frequent on flowers and very active. Head and thorax have golden hair. Abdomen black with orange/red on first segment.

 Fields, meadows, with sandy areas nearby

-June-October (North Carolina), August-October (Kansas), July-August further north.
-As early as April in Florida.
+, Aug-Oct in KS, Jul-Aug further north.
+As early as April in FL.

 Female digs burrow almost vertically.
 Cells are dug radiating out from central tunnel.
 Larvae are provisioned with crickets, camel crickets, katydids (long-horned grasshoppers).
 One paralyzed prey is placed in each cell, and one egg is laid on it.
 One generation per year.